nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
+2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimised, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. **Entering [parameter-like sequences](#parameter-like-sequence) in input fields**: If a user enters text that resembles a parameter prefix (e.g., `n/`, `p/`, `e/`) within an input field like `Name` or `Address`, it may cause unexpected parsing errors or rejections.
 Ensure that parameter-like sequences are avoided within fields that do not expect them.
 4. **Case Sensitivity of the Industry Field**: The industry field is currently [case-sensitive](#case-sensitive).
-This means that entries with different capitalization (e.g., `University` and `UNiversity`) will be treated as separate and distinct values, even though they appear visually identical in the interface.
-This behavior can lead to unintended duplicates if users do not input industry names with consistent capitalization.
+This means that entries with different capitalisation (e.g., `University` and `UNiversity`) will be treated as separate and distinct values, even though they appear visually identical in the interface.
+This behavior can lead to unintended duplicates if users do not input industry names with consistent capitalisation.

 ---